 In order to convince the collector that you are being candid and firm, you must take control of the conversation.
 Keep the conversation focused on your business and not on the creditor’s need for your payment.
 I recommend the following strategies when faced with a cash flow dilemma:

-- Call your suppliers first - If you contact your suppliers and advise them that your cash flow has been slower than normal, chances are far higher that they will work with you.
+If you contact your suppliers and advise them that your cash flow has been slower than normal, chances are far higher that they will work with you.
 After all, you are their customer and your suppliers wants to see you stay in business.
 You earn trust and respect from your suppliers by calling them first.
 Once your suppliers starts calling you for money, it may be too late to secure their cooperation.

-- If you get a collection call from a collector, remember to take control of the conversation.
 Collectors are professional debt collectors.
 If they sense that you are being candid with them, they will likely understand your predicament and work out a payment arrangement with you.
 Be sure to keep the conversation on a professional and congenial note.
 You catch more flies with sugar than you do with vinegar.

-- If you are sued, don’t ignore the complaint.
 Complaints that are not answered within 21 days of when given to you, turn into judgments.
 After a judgment is 21 days old, the creditor can get court orders to seize and sell your company’s property.
 Your bank account may be emptied by another court order.
 If you are sued, give the complaint to your attorney as soon as possible.
 Have a candid conversation with your attorney about what you can afford on a monthly basis.
 Allow her to make a reasonable payment that is workable for you.
 Remember, just because you have been sued does not mean that your creditor is not willing to make a deal with you.

 Be candid but firm when dealing with your creditors.
 Earn their respect and get a payment plan in place.
 Take control of the conversation with your creditors and you may very well control your company’s future.